SolarWorld: History

 On May 10, 2017, SolarWorld AG filed for insolvency citing “ongoing price distortions” and “no longer a positive forecast for the future”.
 According to Mr. Piepenburg, the administrator, it is now of major importance to maintain business operations as smoothly as possible.
 In May 2016, a lawsuit brought by U.S. silicon supplier Hemlock was reported as "threatening the continued existence of the company" with damage claims up to $770 million.

 The German facilities of SolarWorld were purchased by its founder Frank Asbeck in conjunction with Qatar Solar Technologies.
 Three days later, an appeals court upheld the verdict in the Hemlock case, resulting in SolarWorld AG being responsible to pay the damage claims.

 SolarWorld Americas, the largest U.S. crystalline-silicon solar manufacturer for more than 42 years, is continuing to implement efficiencies and working with external partners to position the company for stabilization and a continued competitive position in the marketplace.
 Solarworld USA spokesman Ben Santarris said the company is sticking with the assumption of continuing normal operations, and continued to work with suppliers and customers to determine what the right size of the company should be going forward.

 On August 18, 2017, however, news came that the German administrator of SolarWorld AG's bankruptcy had put SolarWorld Americas up for sale, though no potential buyers had been identified at that time.
 The US-based subsidiary, which reportedly produced half of "SolarWorld" branded modules worldwide, was put "in something of a limbo" by the bankruptcy and a spokesperson stated the company had entered an "open ended" mergers and acquisitions process.

+In April 2018, Solarworld Americas was purchased by SunPower Corporation, seeking to expand their manufacturing capacity in the US.
+However, they soon decided to scale back their production due to shifts in the solar power industry, and finally decided to close their Hillsboro facility in January 2021, likely due to effects of the COVID-19 pandemic.

 Facilities

 Within the SolarWorld Group many specialized workers were employed in the enterprise's units located in Bonn (headquarters), Freiberg, and Hillsboro, Oregon (US headquarters).

 The business also had a manufacturing facility in Hillsboro, Oregon, purchased in 2007 from Japan's Komatsu Group.

 In 2008, it was the largest solar cell manufacturing facility in North America.
 That factory was taken over by SunPower in October 2018, as part of SunPower's acquisition of SolarWorld Americas.
+Sunpower decided to close the facility in January 2021.

 In 2013 SolarWorld took over production from Bosch Solar Energy in Arnstadt and continued to employ about 800 workers.

 SolarWorld AG has sales offices in Germany, Spain, US, South Africa, UK and Singapore.